 During your free initial consultation, Dr. Rivkin will evaluate your skin and explain your options in detail.
 You will have the opportunity to view before and after photos, so you will know what kind of results to expect.

 After your treatment, Dr. Rivkin will instruct you on the best techniques to care for your skin so that your rosacea symptoms do not return, which will always include wearing a daily sun block.
 Rosacea and other skin pigmentation issues do tend to be chronic and therefore, may have to be dealt with on a continual basis.

 Dr. Rivkin’s patients know that they can get in touch with him at any time.
 He is always in the office at Westside Aesthetics, and is personally involved in every treatment.
 With continual advancements in skincare and aesthetics, we are always offering the latest procedures available to treat conditions such as acne, rosacea and melasma.

-To learn more about Dr. Rivkin’s treatments for rosacea in Brentwood and Los Angeles, or to schedule a free consultation, contact us by phone or email today.
+To learn more about Dr. Rivkin’s treatments for rosacea, or to schedule a Consultation, contact us by phone or email today.